 |6-3||7th||4th||7 School Records|

-Jacob Magnan enters his first season as an assistant coach with the Saint Michael's men's and women's swimming & diving programs in 2015-16.
+Jacob Magnan enters his second season as an assistant coach with the Saint Michael's men's and women's swimming & diving programs in 2016-17.

-Magnan joins the Purple Knight coaching staff after having spent the last year as an assistant coach with nearby Green Mountain Aquatics, an age-group organization for youths.
+Magnan joined the Purple Knight coaching staff after having spent the previous year as an assistant coach with nearby Green Mountain Aquatics, an age-group organization for youths.
 He also completed a dietetic internship in Vermont through the University of Delaware in that time.
 Prior to his arrival in the state, Magnan worked for six years as a swimming instructor with multiple clubs in his native Pennsylvania.

 A USA Swimming Level 1 certified coach, Magnan earned two bachelor's degrees from Delaware, completing a degree in exercise science in 2013 followed by a degree in dietetics in 2014.
 The Dean's List student-athlete was also a member of the school's Division I swimming & diving program and served as a school representative for the 2012 National Conference on Student Leadership.

-In Matuszak's tenure at the College, the Purple Knight women are 59-51 in dual meets and have set school records in 25 of a possible 27 events, while the men have won 27 dual meets and set school records in 24 events.
+In Matuszak's tenure at the College, the Purple Knight women are 66-54 in dual meets while the men have won 28 dual meets.
+Both have set school records in 25 of a possible 27 events, including all 23 swimming races.

 A long-time local club coach, Matuszak has coached since 1996 for Green Mountain Aquatics, an age-group organization for youths.
 She has also been active for both USA Swimming and New England Swimming, working numerous camps for the national organization, including the 2009 National Select Camp.
 Within the region, she has held many leadership positions, including in her current role as the general chair.